 Luckily, WordPress is still the most used website hosting engine in the world.
 And other services like GitHub Pages, Render.com, and Medium are in the mix now with none dying anytime soon.
 Most of the generated data of the late 2010s and certainly 2020s should be safe for now.

 On the flip side, the default action for a cloud provider is to delete customer data if they fail to pay their bills.
-I can imagine the day a Google engineer types the command to delete the final archive of Blogspot off Google Cloud Storage.
+I imagine the day a Google engineer types the command to delete the final archive of Blogspot off Google Cloud Storage.

-There’s actually a dedicated Wikipedia page to Lost television broadcast.
+There is a dedicated Wikipedia page to Lost television broadcast.
 What even happens when a TV show stops running in syndication?

 Digital historical preservation is underrated.